 You're staring at a recipe that calls for 3 quarts of chicken broth.
-Even so, your measuring cup only shows cups.
+Plus, your measuring cup only shows cups.
 Now what?

 Short answer: 3 quarts equals 12 cups.
 One quart is 4 cups.
-That's why multiply by three.
+Multiply by three.
 Done.

 But if you've ever stood in a kitchen with flour on your hands and a half-remembered conversion chart taped inside a cabinet door, you know the short answer isn't always enough.
-In practice, a "cup" in a coffee maker isn't the same as a cup in a measuring cup.
+Measurements get messy.
+That said, dry versus liquid.
 US versus metric.
-Dry versus liquid.
-Measurements get messy.
+Still, a "cup" in a coffee maker isn't the same as a cup in a measuring cup.
 And somehow, the one time you need to scale a soup recipe for a crowd, your brain decides to take a nap.

 Let's fix that once and for all.